AdobeDocs/experience-platform.en/help/tags/api/endpoints/secrets.md

 ## Delete a secret {#delete}

-You can deleted a secret by including its ID in the path of a DELETE request.
-This is a hard delete with an immediate effect, and does not require a library republish.
+You can delete a secret by including its ID in the path of a DELETE request.
+This is a hard delete with an immediate effect and does not require a library republish.

 This operation removes the secret from the environment it is related to and the underlying resource is deleted.